 When piece is dry, if it does not seem stiff enough, I just make another small batch of starch and gently 'paint' the starch on my pieces with a small foam brush.
 This also works as a refresher to any other method you have tried that hasn't worked quite how you wanted.

 I have been using this starch for years, and the earliest pieces done (like the little angel below which is about 25 years old now!) are still holding their shape extremely well with no yellowing occurring.

 I have not ever experienced dulling with the cornstarch either, unless I mistakenly put too much on... years ago I used a cooked sugar water solution which I think does perhaps give a bit more shine but it takes longer to dry...

-There's a lot of great information about other starching methods (and tons more info too!) on both the 'Snowflakes and Thread Crochet' and the 'Crochet Memories' websites.
+If you desire to investigate other starching methods, there's a lot of great information on both the 'Snowflakes and Thread Crochet' and the 'Crochet Memories' websites.